-Here is a good news for those who face problem with memory shortage problem on their smartphone – thanks to Samsung.
-The company has announced to bring world’s first 256GB flash memory he Universal Flash Storage (UFS) 2.0 standard for the next generation high-end mobile devices.
+Here is good news for those who face a problem with memory shortage problem on their smartphone – thanks to Samsung.
+The company has announced bringing the world’s first 256GB flash memory, the Universal Flash Storage (UFS) 2.0 standard, for the next generation of high-end mobile devices.

 The company is now mass-producing 256GB UFS though the company has not confirmed when it will be available in the market.
 It is based on the company’s bleeding-edge V-NAND technology, which is what allows for better density memory, as well as improved reliability.

-Top smartphone manufactures today offer up-to 128GB of external storage capacity – the news chip set will give users greater opportunity to store images, music and videos – for example they can store 47 full HD movies on their device.
+Top smartphone manufacturers today offer up to 128GB of external storage capacity – the new chipset will give users greater opportunity to store images, music, and videos – for example, they can store 47 full HD movies on their device.

-According to Samsung, the new 256 GB UFS are nearly twice as fast as a SATA SSD for a PC.
-The company launched 128GB UFS memory in February last year and has doubled within a year and more significantly the new UFS memory is Faster and Smaller than Micro SD.
+According to Samsung, the new 256 GB UFS is nearly twice as fast as a SATA SSD for a PC.
+The company launched 128GB UFS memory in February last year and has doubled within a year.
+The new UFS memory is Faster and Smaller than Micro SD.
 It supports up to 260MB/s, which is approximately three times faster than high-performance external micro SD cards.

 The UFS memory handles up to 45,000 and 40,000 input/output operations per second (IOPS) for random reading and writing, respectively, over two times faster than the 19,000 and 14,000 IOPS of the previous generation of UFS memory.